-Traditionally, the kind of ideas and practices that skeptics have challenged and exposed have included claims of paranormal abilities such as telepathy, psychic ability (mediumship or channelling); sightings of unsual phenomena such as strange creatures and monsters; extra-terrestrial aircraft (UFOs) and alien beings; astrology; ghosts; creationism; and, in particular, alternative medicine such as homeopathy and acupuncture.
-Increasingly, however, skeptics have become most concerned about certain political issues of the day such as conspiracy theories, climate change denial, anti-vaccination campaigns, the teaching of creationsim in schools, intolerance of minorites, religious extremism, and anti-science in general.
+Traditionally, the kind of ideas and practices that skeptics have challenged and exposed have included claims of paranormal abilities such as telepathy and psychic abilities (mediumship or channelling); sightings of unusual phenomena such as strange creatures and monsters; extra-terrestrial spacecraft (UFOs) and alien beings; astrology; ghosts; creationism; and, in particular, alternative medicine such as homeopathy and acupuncture.
+Increasingly, however, skeptics have become most concerned about certain political issues of the day such as conspiracy theories, climate change denial, anti-vaccination campaigns, the teaching of creationsim in schools, hostility towards minorities, religious extremism, and anti-science in general.
 This concern has become even more accentuated with the rise of 'fake news' and 'alternative facts', the spread of disinformation on social media, and political populism.

 Alongside this, those who identify themselves as 'skeptics' have increasingly turned their attention to science itself.
 Topics here include poor quality research and data-fudging; misreporting and even faking of results; non-reporting of negative outcomes of clinical trials, including adverse side-effects; and failure to replicate the results of experiments, including historically influential research.

 To find out more about skepticism and for answers to some of the questions that may have occurred to you, click on ASKE blog, where you will find a series of short introductory articles about skepticism.
 You will also find some previously published articles by ASKE members in the Articles section.

 Like-Minded Groups and Websites